 On Saturday, July 1, please come and celebrate Canada 150 with Symphony on the Bay and the City of Burlington!

 Activities for the day begin at noon.
-At 9 pm, Symphony on the Bay will share the stage with Burlington’s own Rik Emmett (founding member of Triumph) and the Spoons.
+At 9 pm, Symphony on the Bay will share the stage with Burlington’s own Rik Emmett (founding member of Triumph) and The Spoons (with original member Rob Preuss).
 At 10 pm, enjoy 18 minutes of spectacular fireworks as they erupt over lake Ontario, choreographed to live music performed by Symphony on the Bay.

 Spencer Smith Park, 1400 Lakeshore Road, Burlington.